transmission-remote-gui/transgui/readme.txt

 7=130

 [MainForm]
-BigToolBarHeight=48 {Height of the Big Icon Toolbar if missing default is 64}
+; Size of the Big Icon Toolbar buttons (defaults to 64 if missing) BigToolBarHeight=48

 [MainForm]
-FromNow=1 {1=Shows the dates relatives to now , 0=Absolute Dates MM/DD/YY HH:MM:SS}
+; 1=Shows dates relative to now, 0=Shows absolute dates using the system date and time format FromNow=1
 *********************************************************************************
 Big Icons